fbpx

 • Solo Piccolo with standard (performance-based) articulations + possibly legato

-• Vista II – Core (the primary large library, detailed below.. another piano and tonal/misc perc recently added)
+• Vista II – Core (the primary large library, detailed below)

-Vista II is a forthcoming string library featuring 12 violins, 7 violas, 6 cellos, and 5 basses — alongside a handful of bonus instruments.
+Here’s the write-up and details for the primary module.
+Vista II – Core is a forthcoming string library featuring 12 violins, 7 violas, 6 cellos, and 5 basses — alongside a handful of bonus instruments.
 The idea began as a slightly larger ensemble version of the original Vista, but soon expanded both in terms of dynamics and articulations into a full string library with the intention of making strides on Pacific Ensemble Strings and previous Performance Samples string releases across multiple facets.

 The library is still in post-production, so specs/instruments and so forth are subject to change before release.
-Estimated release date is most likely to be no earlier than Q3 2024, considering the project scope.
+Estimated release date is most likely to be no earlier than Q1/Q2 2025, considering the project scope.
 Library cost is to-be-announced but will exceed the price of Pacific Ensemble Strings considering the additional content, dynamics on legatos, and so forth.
 More information on the Pricing / Loyalty tab.

 • 12 Violins (no 2nd violins)